Appearance & Reality > The Lord Jesus Christ > Strong and weak

 4 for the weapons of our warfare are not of the flesh, but divinely powerful for the destruction of fortresses.

-In chapter 3, Paul tells us about the stewardship of God’s grace, about the mystery that by revelation was made known to him, which God is now seeking to reveal to believers.
-Paul sought to preach the unfathomable riches in Christ, and to bring to light what is the administration of the mystery, which has been hidden in ages past, that the manifold wisdom of God might now be made known through the church, in accordance with the eternal purpose of God, which He carried out in Christ Jesus our Lord.
+In chapter 3, Paul speaks about the stewardship of God’s grace, about the mystery that was revealed to him, and which God is now seeking to reveal to believers.
+Paul sought to preach the unfathomable riches of Christ and help believers understand how God wants us to fulfil our part in the outworking of His purposes, so that the manifold wisdom of God might now be made known through the church, in accordance with God’s eternal purpose which He carried out in Christ Jesus our Lord.

-Paul went on, in chapter 4, to encourage us to walk in a manner worthy of our calling.
-He also speaks of our oneness in Him, how we can grow well in church life, and God’s provisions for that purpose.
+In chapter 4, Paul encourages us to walk in a manner worthy of our calling.
+He also speaks of our oneness in Christ, our growing well in church life, and God’s provisions for that purpose.

-Verse 16 tells us that the proper working of each individual part causes the growth of the body for the building up of itself in love.
+Verse 16 tells us that the proper working of each individual part helps the whole body to grow healthily.
 And from verse 17 onwards, Paul exhorts us to live out our faith well in daily life.
-He reminds us to walk no longer as the Gentiles walked - darkened in their understanding.
+He reminds us to walk no longer as the Gentiles walked, as those darkened in their understanding.
 Instead, we are to lay aside the old man and put on the new man, that we may be renewed in the spirit of our mind (vs. 22-24).

-And in this context, he warns us against giving the devil an opportunity (v.
+And in this context, he warns us against giving ground to the devil (v.
 27), against speaking unwholesome words (v.
 29) and grieving the Holy Spirit (v.
 30).

-In Ephesians 5, Paul urges us to walk in love, as Christ has loved us (v.
+In Ephesians 5, Paul urges us to walk in love, just as Christ has loved us (v.
 2) and to stop all filthiness, silly talk and coarse jesting (vs. 3-4).
-We are to walk as children of Light (v.
+He also urges us to walk as children of Light (v.
 8), trying to discern what is pleasing to the Lord (v.
 10), walking circumspectly and making the most of the time (vs. 15-16).
-He further urges us to “understand what the will of the Lord is” (v.
-17), and “not get drunk with wine but be filled with the Spirit” (v.
+He further exhorts us to understand what the will of the Lord is (v.
+17), and not get drunk with wine but be filled with the Spirit (v.
 18).
-And then he speaks of the proper relationship of husband and wife, of children, slaves.
-And then in chapter 6, verse 10 - “finally, be strong in the Lord”.
+He then speaks of the proper relationship between husbands and wives, patterned after the relationship between Christ and the church.

-It is helpful to see the relationship between the various passages and the whole book of Ephesians.
-A major part of what Paul is trying to tell us in Ephesians has to do with the fulfilment of God’s purposes, and that for it to take place, we need to order our lives in accordance with the truth so that God will have the freedom to work in and through us.
+It is helpful to see how these various passages fit into the whole Epistle of Ephesians.
+The underlying theme of Paul's epistle to the Ephesians is the fulfilment of God’s purposes, and that for this to take place, we need to live our lives in accordance with the truth so that God will have the freedom to work in and through us.

 It is not enough just to have some concepts in our minds, some recognition of truth.
-The truth must become a part of our lives and be reflected in our daily life.
-We are to make sure that in our daily life, we give the enemy no opportunity, no place to work, and we are not to grieve the Spirit of God.
-When this is true of our lives, we will be in a proper position to understand what it means to “be strong in the Lord and in the strength of His might” (Eph.
+The truth must become a part of our lives and be reflected in daily life.
+We are to make sure that in daily life we do not give the enemy any opportunity to work, and we do not grieve the Spirit of God.
+When this is true of our lives, we will be in a position to understand what it means to “be strong in the Lord and in the strength of His might” (Eph.
 6:10).

 An important aspect of being truly strong is to be competent in spiritual warfare - to be able to fight the good fight of faith.